wighawag/ora/readme.md

 Type: `string`

 Text to display before the spinner.
-No prefix text will be displayed if set to empty string.
+No prefix text will be displayed if set to an empty string.

 ##### spinner